 Each monument and memorial offers different reasons to visit.
 Some of those are for the views (eventually, from the Washington Monument), for the learning opportunities, for paying your respects, for standing in some of the most important spots in American history (i.e. the very spot from where MLK delivered his “I have a dream” speech), but, mostly, to reenact your favorite scenes from Forrest Gump.
 And that’s all I have to say about that.

-The Pro Tip that I’m not enough of a pro to personally deliver was told to me by many visitors to Washington DC—take a nighttime bus tour of the monuments and memorials.
+A Pro Tip that was recommended to me by many, that I can now personally agree with–take a nighttime bus tour of the monuments and memorials.

-If you’re interested in the tip of all the other pros, check out the BigBus Night Tour here– it’s a 2-hour, guided night tour of all the major DC landmarks.
-And here’s a PRO TIP I can actually deliver: grab a spot on the open upper deck for the most amazing views.
+If you’re interested in this, check out the BigBus Night Tour here– it’s a 2-hour, guided night tour of all the major DC landmarks.
+And here’s another pro tip: grab a spot on the open upper deck for the most amazing views.
+Even if it’s cold, it’s still totally worth it!

 - The museum that covers topics of the Civil War, Lincoln’s presidency, and his assassination